Home > PC Assembly > First Boot

 You now have everything ready to go, so it's time to cross fingers, pray to the skies, and press that scary On button on the front of your case.

-If you've done everything correctly throughout the PC building process, which you should have if you followed a full step by step guide like ours, you should now hear your case fans start up (hopefully only lightly because nobody likes a loud system), and you should also see a light on your PC and on your motherboard (some boards may not have a light though).
+If you've done everything correctly throughout the PC building process, which you should have if you followed a complete step by step guide like ours, you should now hear your case fans start up (hopefully only lightly because nobody likes a loud system), and you should also see a light on your PC and on your motherboard (some boards may not have a light though).

 Something should show up on your monitor, too (make sure the monitor is turned on).
 Look inside your case to check that your case fans and the CPU fan is spinning.
 Keep in mind that your graphics card fan/s may not spin unless they're under load, so don't worry if there's no sign of life in that department.

 If everything seems to be working, replace your side panel as you shouldn't run your PC without both panels in place for too long as it affects airflow.
+More importantly, high five yourself or the nearest cat/dog/dude/dudette because you've now successfully built your first PC and ascended to rank of Jedi.

 Once you successfully do a first boot of your computer and all seems well, it's time to wade into the notorious waters of the BIOS and install your operating system software.
+Don't worry, it's actually easy.
+Or if you can't manage to boot up the PC, keep on reading the rest of this article before heading over to the BIOS setup guide.

 If there's no response when you turn on your PC, or something seems to be wrong, you're going to have to track back over your steps to see whether you missed something, didn't connect something properly, or to find another issue.
 Worst case is that a component isn't working and you can simply return it for a replacement, which really isn't that bad and does happen sometimes.